Azure/azure-iot-device-ecosystem/get_started/stm32cube-stm32-iot-discovery-kit-c.md

 <a name="Load"></a>
 ### 3.1 Download firmware and use pre-compiled binary

 1. Download [FP-CLD-AZURE1][lnk-fp-cld-azure] Function Pack.
-The Function Pack contains all the required drivers to use the [STM32L4 Discovery Kit][lnk-discovery] board with Wi-Fi expansion boards, together with pre-integrated Microsoft Azure IoT SDK.
+The Function Pack contains all the required drivers to use the [STM32L4 Discovery Kit][lnk-discovery] board together with pre-integrated Microsoft Azure IoT SDK, sample applications and solution files for three different development environments ([ARM MDK][lnk-arm-mdk], [IAR Embedded Workbench][lnk-iar-ew], [System Workbench for STM32][lnk-sw4stm32]).
 2. Unzip the package and look for the pre-compiled binary named ```Projects\Multi\Applications\Azure_Sns_DM\Binaries\B-L475E-IOT01\Azure_Sns_DM_BL.bin```.
 3. Flash the microcontroller by dragging the binary as shown in picture below